aw31/empirical-ntks/README.md

 ## Citation

-If you use find this code useful in your research, please consider citing our paper:
+If you find this code useful in your research, please consider citing our paper:
 ```
 @inproceedings{wei2022more,
   title = {More Than a Toy: Random Matrix Models Predict How Real-World Neural Representations Generalize},